 There are no products in your shopping cart.

-Christopher Weait is Adjunct Instructor of Bassoon at the Capital University Conservatory of Music in Columbus, Ohio and is professor emeritus of bassoon at The Ohio State University in Columbus where he taught from 1984 to 2006.
-He was twice honored by students at the Ohio State School of Music: in 1999 they voted him "Distinguished Teacher of the Year" and in 2006, the Sigma Alpha Iota chapter nominated him as a "National Arts Associate".
+Christopher Weait is Adjunct Instructor of Bassoon at the Capital University Conservatory of Music in Columbus, Ohio and is professor emeritus of bassoon at The Ohio State University where he taught from 1984 to 2006.
+In 2013, the International Double Reed Society conferred Honorary Membership on him “in recognition of his significant contributions to the world of double reeds”.
+He was twice honored by students at the Ohio State School of Music: "Distinguished Teacher of the Year" (1999) and Sigma Alpha Iota's "National Arts Associate" (2006).

 Before being appointed to the faculty at Ohio State in 1984, Weait was appointed a principal bassoonist of the Toronto Symphony by Maestro Seiji Ozawa.
 He served in that position for seventeen years under music directors Ozawa, Karel Ancerl and Sir Andrew Davis.
 Prior to joining the Toronto Symphony he was a member of the Chamber Symphony of Philadelphia and the United States Military Academy Band at West Point.
 He has performed as a guest bassoonist in the Cleveland Orchestra, the Grant Park Symphony, the Montréal Symphony and the National Arts Centre Orchestra among others.

 He has appeared as soloist on tour with the Toronto Symphony, the Chamber Symphony of Philadelphia and with Keith Brion and His New Sousa Band.
 His solo repertoire includes hundreds of works and dozens of commissions and premieres.
 He was the bassoonist with OBOHIO and has been acting principal bassoonist of the Columbus Symphony Orchestra.
 He has performed in all of the leading orchestral repertoire and for most of the important conductors on the world stage today.